EUR/USD: Trading the Change in U.S. Non-Farm Payrolls

 How To Trade This Event Risk

-Expectations for a rise in employment favors a bullish outlook for the greenback, and price action following the report could set the stage for a long dollar trade as growth prospects improve.
-Therefore, if non-farm payrolls expand 190K or greater in April, we would need to see a red, five-minute candle subsequent to the release to generate a sell entry on two-lots of EUR/USD.
-Once these conditions are met, we will set the initial stop at the nearby swing high or a reasonable distance after taking market volatility into account, and this risk will establish our first target.
-The second objective will be based on discretion, and we will move the stop on the second lot to breakeven once the first trade reaches its mark in order to preserve our profits.
+Expectations for a drop in employment certainly favors a bearish outlook for the greenback, but an unexpected improvement in the labor market could spark a bullish reaction in the U.S. dollar as the economic recovery gathers pace.
+Therefore, if non-farm payrolls hold flat or increase from the previous month, we will need a red, five-minute candle following the release to confirm a sell entry on two-lots of EUR/USD.
+Once these conditions are met, we will set the initial stop at the nearby swing low or a reasonable distance after taking market volatility into account, and this risk will establish our first target, the second objective will be based on discretion, and we will move the stop on the second lot to cost once the first trade reaches its mark in order to preserve our profits.

-On the other hand, businesses may keep a lid on employment going into the second-half of the year as policy makers maintain a cautious outlook for the economy, and a dismal employment report could drag on the exchange rate as investors weigh the prospects for a sustainable recovery.
-As a result, if non-farm payrolls rise 100K or less, we will favor a bearish outlook for the greenback, and will utilize the same setup for a long euro-dollar trade as the short position laid out above, just in reverse.
+On the other hand, the ongoing weakness within the real economy paired with the uncertainties surrounding the economic outlook could lead businesses to scale back on employment, and a dismal labor report could weigh on the exchange rate as growth prospects deteriorate.
+As a result, if payrolls slump 125K or greater in June, we will favor a bearish outlook for the greenback, and will utilize the same strategy for a long euro-dollar trade as the short position laid out above, just in reverse.

-Impact U.S. Non-Farm Payrolls has had on EUR during the last month
+Impact U.S. Non-Farms Payrolls has had on USD during the previous month

 What To Look For Before The Release